The Perfect 3 or 4 Days in the Lake District Itinerary

 Beautiful Lake District

-Getting To and Around the Lake District
+Getting To & Around the Lake District

 Navigating the Lake District is fairly easy.
 The roads are well-maintained and comfortable to drive with plenty of stops for food and petrol.